Last Updated: December 13, 2024

 Technically, a milestone is a detail task of zero duration.
 They can be indented under a summary task and can have dependencies.
 Resources can be assigned to a milestone, but no work.
 A milestone task is turned into a detail task when work is assigned.

-A command in the software is called "Mark task as a milestone."
-All tasks, even summary tasks, can be marked as milestones, meaning that the task's end date will have a milestone symbol in the Gantt Chart, and filtering on milestones will include those tasks.
-However, the command does not turn the task into a milestone task.
+The software has a command called "Mark task as a milestone."
+All tasks, even summary tasks, can be marked as milestones.
+This means that the task's end date will have a milestone symbol in the Gantt Chart, and filtering on milestones will include those tasks.
+However, the command does not turn the task into a milestone.

 Milestone tasks are typically represented as diamond-shaped symbols in the project's Gantt Chart view, making them easily distinguishable from other tasks.
 They visually represent key milestones and help communicate progress to stakeholders and team members.
 Milestone tasks are not long and are not actively worked on or assigned to specific resources.
 Instead, they serve as key markers in the project timeline, highlighting critical junctures or achievements.